Organizer — San Jose

 - Strong commitment to social justice, racial justice, and youth empowerment.

-- Strong interpersonal and team‐building skills, particularly with high school students.
+- Strong interpersonal and team‐building skills, particularly with high school students and key decision-makers.

-- Ability to energize, inspire, and move young people to action.
+- Ability to energize, inspire, and move young people into action.

 - Excellent problem-solving and organizational skills.